Meenakshi is eloquent as she describes the world of her dreams:

 Instances are aplenty, about the way Meenakshi transforms.
 Rani Mukerji executes it with pitch variations, exaggerated expressions, and/or bit scenes sporting a gaudy pair of white-framed Dior glares.

-Of woman and, well, sexual empowerment…
+Of woman and sexual empowerment…

 When it comes to her dream partner, Meenakshi has her preferences in place – be it skin color, the right amount of chest hair, or even his choice of undergarments.
 She is shy, not ashamed.

-Talking about the famous female gaze – if is explored within the seams of Indian morality, it can easily be termed being ‘lady-oriented’ and inappropriate by the CBFC.
-Meenakshi fantasizes about the ideal tall, dark brawny man.
+Talking about the famous female gaze – if it is explored within the seams of Indian morality, it can easily be termed being ‘lady-oriented’ and inappropriate by the CBFC.
+Meenakshi fantasizes about the ideal tall, dark, brawny man.
 While she dreams of herself in designer wear, her man ought to be no less perfect than a sculpture.
 Talking about that, we see her object of attraction referring to Michelangelo and Raphael’s texts (and Meenakshi sniffing them later).
 In a rather unclear scene in the middle of the vegetable market, you see a still Suriya atop a pole with Meenakshi staring agape.
 A metaphor?

 No mean family, this is…

 Residents of Savitri Sadan aren’t regular beings.
-Headed by the ati-uttejit mother Savitri and ati-visarjit father Ganesh (obvious choice of name), the family is keen to pack Meenakshi off to her in-laws.
+Headed by the ati-uttejit mother, Savitri, and ati-visarjit father Ganesh (obvious choice of name), the family is keen to pack Meenakshi off to her in-laws.
 This house is cheekily done up with Raja Ravi Varma paintings in several corners, and her mom is a pro at one of the classic poses.

 Meenakshi’s room is tidy, with one wall adorned by a collage of her favorite MALE stars.
 Yellow is the most prominent color in Aiyyaa.
 Meenakshi seems to be fond of the color too, though her favorite is self-confessedly red.
-Her mother is a devout worshipper of Amba Bai who also dreams of being gifted yellow flowers by the Goddess – a positive omen that is.
+Her mother is a devout worshipper of Amba Bai, who also dreams of being gifted yellow flowers by the Goddess – a positive omen that is.
 Once Meenakshi finds the love of her life, blue and peacock green begin to hog the screen too.

 The man of the house had been repairing wired phones from the year 1983.
 Meenakshi seems to store her records in what seems like a refrigerator.
 Ah, well!